UoB-COMSM0166/2026-group-6/README.md

 <td>Collectible</td>
 <td>Energy Crystal</td>
 <td><img src="resources/images/tools.png" width="64"></td>
-<td>Scattered crystals that restore the player's purification energy.</td>
+<td>Scattered crystals, the blue ones can restore the player's purification energy.
+There are five colors of crystals in total, each with different effects when picked up.</td>
 </tr>

 </table>